Advanced specialist Shockwave Therapy for Achilles Tendinopathies in Highams Park, East London.

-Achilles tendonitis is a condition that involves inflammation or irritation of the Achilles tendon, which is the large tendon that connects the calf muscles (gastrocnemius and soleus) to the heel bone (calcaneus).
+Achilles Tendonitis is a condition that involves inflammation or irritation of the Achilles tendon, which is the large tendon that connects the calf muscles (gastrocnemius and soleus) to the heel bone (calcaneus).
 This tendon is essential for walking, running, and jumping.

-There are two main types of Achilles Tendinopathies:
+Advanced Shockwave Therapy for Achilles Tendonitis in Highams Park targets two main types of Achilles Tendinopathies:

 -